aexol-studio/vendure-nextjs-storefront/README.md

 ## <span><img src="https://github.com/user-attachments/assets/2b98ae79-3b28-4310-8531-8dcacb9822c7" width=24px></span>&nbsp;&nbsp;Zeus
 <!-- License: PD.
 Made by paomedia: https://github.com/paomedia/small-n-flat -->

-We use GraphQL Zeus to provide the Selectors for certain GraphQL queries.
-You can think of Selectors as fragments in GraphQL, just with extra type-safety.
+We use GraphQL Zeus to provide selectors for GraphQL queries and mutations.
+You can think of selectors as fragments in GraphQL, just with the added type-safety.

 <br />